mdn/content/files/en-us/webassembly/javascript_interface/table/index.md

 {{WebAssemblySidebar}}

-The **`WebAssembly.Table()`** object is a JavaScript wrapper object — an array-like structure representing a WebAssembly Table, which stores function references.
+The **`WebAssembly.Table`** object is a JavaScript wrapper object — an array-like structure representing a WebAssembly Table, which stores homogeneous references.
 A table created by JavaScript or in WebAssembly code will be accessible and mutable from both JavaScript and WebAssembly.

-> **Note:** Tables can currently only store function references, but this will likely be expanded in the future.
+> **Note:** Tables can currently only store function references, or arbitrary external references, but this will likely be expanded in the future.

 ## Constructor